Abstract

 Glutamate trace characteristics predicting cued turns

-In contrast to the significantly higher odds for turns in GTs following a single cue-evoked glutamate peak, following 2 and 3 glutamate peaks (no more than 3 turn cue-locked peaks were observed), GTs were only 0.74 times as likely as GTs to turn (P<0.0001).
-However, in the presence of 2 or 3 turn cue-locked glutamate peaks (peaks occurring during the cue presentation period), increasing maximum peak levels again increased the probabilities of GTs to turn, so that at maximum peak threshold levels >4 µM, GTs were as likely as STs to turn (both P>0.85; triangles in Fig. 6a).
-Representative traces of 4 selected data points (see data points labeled b,c,d,e in Fig. 6a are shown in Figs. 6b-e).
+In contrast to the significantly higher odds for turns in GTs following a single cue-evoked glutamate peak, following 2 and 3 glutamate peaks (no more than 3 turn cue-locked peaks were observed), GTs were only 0.74 times as likely as STs to turn (P<0.0001).
+However, in the presence of 2 or 3 turn cue-locked glutamate peaks (peaks occurring during the cue presentation period), increasing maximum peak levels again increased the probabilities of GTs to turn, so that at maximum peak threshold levels >4 µM, GTs were as likely as STs to turn (both P>0.85; bottom curve, triangles in Fig. 6a).
+Representative traces of 4 selected data points are shown in Figs. 6b-e; these traces correspond to the data points labeled b,c,d,e in Fig. 6a).
+Irrespective of whether a single or multiple glutamate peaks were evoked by the turn cue, increasing maximum glutamate concentrations increased the relative probabilities of GTs to turn.
+This observation was substantiated by the finding that the slopes of the linear regressions of both curves (top and bottom curves in Fig. 6a) were different from zero (both P<0.0001).

 Together, these analyses of glutamate trace characteristics indicated that increasing maximum peak glutamate concentrations and the presence of a single, cue-evoked glutamate peak strongly increased the relative probability of GTs to execute a cued turn.
 Moreover, the combination of these two properties yielded significantly even higher relative turn probabilities in GTs (Fig. 6).
-In contrast, the presence of multiple glutamate peaks, GTs were significantly less likely than STs to turn although, when combined with high (<4 µM) maximum peak concentrations, turn proportions of the two phenotypes no longer differed significantly.
+In contrast, the presence of multiple glutamate peaks, GTs were significantly less likely than STs to turn although, when combined with higher (<4 µM) maximum peak concentrations, turn proportions of the two phenotypes no longer differed significantly.
 These findings suggest fundamentally different turn cue-evoked glutamate release dynamics in GTs versus STs, perhaps involving separate afferent circuitry influencing the excitability of cortico-striatal glutamatergic terminals.
 Therefore, we predicted that inhibition of the cortico-striatal neurons affects turning rates and cued turn-evoked glutamate peaks primarily in GTs, consistent with prior evidence indicating their relative reliance on top-down, cortico-fugal systems to execute cued responses.

 Inhibition of fronto-striatal projection disrupts cued turning and turn cue-evoked glutamate in GTs, but not STs

-CNO disrupts cued turns in GTs
+CNO-induced inhibition of prelimbic-DMS projections disrupts cued turns in GTs

-CNO attenuates turn cue-locked glutamate peaks in GTs
+Fronto-striatal inhibition attenuates turn cue-locked glutamate peaks in GTs

 Administration of CNO significantly reduced turn cue-locked maximum peak glutamate concentrations in GTs, but not STs (phenotype x treatment: (F(1,200.79)=18.42, P<0.001; main effect of treatment: F(1,200.79)=44.76, P<0.001; phenotype: F(1,9.50)=0.73, P=0.41).
 Multiple comparisons (shown in Fig. 7g) confirmed that CNO significantly suppressed turn cue-locked maximum peaks in GTs (η 2=0.21), but not STs, and that following the administration of vehicle, GTs again (see Fig. 5c) exhibited higher cue-locked maximum peak levels than STs.
 CNO reduced maximum peaks in GTs to statistically similar levels seen in STs irrespective of treatment (mean, SEM: GTs: 8.6±0.7 µM; STs: 7.8±0.7 µM; Fig. 7g).

-Residual turns following CNO in GTs
+Residual turns following CNO-induced inhibition in GTs

-There were no effects of CNO on stop cue-locked glutamate peaks, irrespective of whether the stop cue was followed by a stop or a (false) turn (all P>0.23; not shown.
-As before (Fig. 5f), peak glutamate concentrations locked to reward delivery were higher in STs than in GTs (main effect of phenotype: F(1,10.45)=22.38, P<0.001, η 2=0.68).
-CNO administration resulted in a significant decrease of reward-locked glutamate maximum peak concentrations in both phenotypes (main effect of treatment: F(1,412.73)=4.83, P=0.03, η 2=0.01; interaction: F(1,412.729)=1.35, P=0.25; mean, SEM: vehicle: 10.3±0.6 µM; CNO: 9.1±0.3 µM; not shown).
+As before (Fig. 5g), peak glutamate concentrations locked to reward delivery were higher in STs than in GTs (main effect of phenotype: F(1,10.45)=22.38, P<0.001, η 2=0.68; Fig. 7k).
+CNO administration resulted in a significant decrease of reward-locked glutamate maximum peak concentrations in both phenotypes (main effect of treatment: F(1,412.73)=4.83, P=0.03, η 2=0.01; interaction: F(1,412.729)=1.35, P=0.25; Fig. 7k).

 DREADD expression in prelimbic cortex predicts CNO efficacy

 The efficacy of the expression of eGFP in the DMS and of mCherry in the prelimbic cortex was quantified using categories that are illustrated in Figs. 8a-f.
 Furthermore, we computed the proportion of neurons in the prelimbic cortex which co-expressed both fluorochrome reporters (Fig. 8h,i).
 As the area of eGFP expression in neuronal soma in the DMS may only partially correspond to the synaptic space of prelimbic projections, it was not unexpected that DMS eGFP transfection efficacy scores did not correlate significantly with the efficacy of CNO to reduce cued turns (GTs: R2=0.01, P=0.84; STs: R2=0.32, P=0.09). in contrast, in GTs, but not STs, the expression efficacy of mCherry in the prelimbic cortex, that is, of the inhibitory DREADD construct, was significantly correlated with the efficacy of CNO to attenuate cued turns (GTs: R2=0.48, P=0.02; STs: R2=0.06, P=0.51; Fig. 8g).
 Likewise, in GTs, but not STs, the proportion of neurons expressing both the reporter for the inhibitory DREADD and the retrogradely transported Cre-expressing construct was positively correlated with CNO-induced reduction of cued turns (GTs: R2=0.77, P=0.0004; STs: R2=0.06, P=0.51; Fig. 8j).
-Thus, the degree of CNO-induced inhibition of prelimbic cortex-DMS projections predicted the efficacy of CNO to disrupt cued turning solely in GTs.
+Thus, in GTs, the degree of CNO-induced inhibition of prelimbic cortex-DMS projections predicted the efficacy of CNO to attenuate cued turning rates.

 Discussion

 The present experiments assessed the role of cortico-striatal glutamate signaling for cued movement and movement suppression.
 Furthermore, GTs and STs were selected for the expression of opponent cognitive-motivational biases, to test the hypothesis that cue-locked cortico-striatal glutamate signaling contributes to cued movements preferably in GTs.
-The impact of individual differences can be illustrated by contrasting the actual results with hypothetical findings obtained had experiments been conducted in non-selected rats.
+The results from our experiments support the following main conclusions.
 1) Turn cue-evoked glutamate concentrations reached higher levels in GTs compared with STs.
-In contrast, glutamate concentrations during missed turns, stops, and locked to reward delivery, reached significantly higher levels in STs.
-In the absence of phenotype as a factor, cue-evoked glutamate concentrations merely would have been found to be higher during turns when compared with missed turns and stops, but not reward delivery.
+In contrast, glutamate concentrations during missed turns, cued stops, and locked to reward delivery, reached significantly higher levels in STs.
 2) Turn cue-evoked glutamate peak concentrations, in conjunction with single spikes, nearly doubled the likelihood for a turn in GTs relative to STs.
-In contrast, in conjunction with multiple glutamate spikes, relatively low glutamate peak concentrations predicted that STs were more likely to turn.
-In the absence of phenotype as a factor, some animals would have been found to turn when peak glutamate concentrations were relatively low but multiple peaks were present, and some when the concentrations of single spikes reached the same relatively low peak concentrations.
-Consequently, the number of glutamate spikes would have been concluded to have no impact on turn probability.
-3) In GTs, but not STs, inhibition of cortico-striatal neurons reduced cued turn rates and turn cue-evoked glutamate peak concentrations, and it increased the number of glutamate peaks.
-In the absence of phenotype as a factor, the effects of CNO would have been found to be extremely variable, and the collective results would not have provided an interpretational framework for such a finding.
+3) In GTs but not STs, inhibition of cortico-striatal neurons reduced cued turn rates and turn cue- evoked glutamate peak concentrations, and it increased the number of glutamate peaks observed during the turn cue period.
 4) In GTs, but not STs, the efficacy of CNO to attenuate cued turns was significantly correlated with transcription efficacy scores for the inhibitory DREADD, and with the relative number of prelimbic-DMS neurons expressing the inhibitory DREADD.
-In the absence of phenotype as a factor, no such relationships would have been found (both R2<0.17), limiting the attribution of limited behavioral and glutamatergic effects of DREADD activation to prelimbic cortex-DMS projections.
-These contrasts between actual and hypothetical results indicate the essential role of the phenotypes for the discussion of the present evidence.

 Funding source